openhab/org.openhab.binding.zwave/doc/smartly/multiswitch_0_0.md

 ### Parameter 38: Thermostat Floor Temp Max

 Floor Temp Max in 1/10th of a degree Celcius
-Max floor temperature if a local floor sensor is connected.
-If the Floor Sensor reads a temperature Higher than the configured value, it will immediately turn the relay (or any associated relays) OFF.

-The relay will stay off until the temperature sinks below this value, and the Thermostat issues it's next control command.
+<p&gtMax floor temperature if a local floor sensor is connected.
+If the Floor Sensor reads a temperature Higher than the configured value, it will immediately turn the relay (or any associated relays) OFF.</p&gt <p&gtThe relay will stay off until the temperature sinks below this value, and the Thermostat issues it's next control command.
 Disabled if zero (0) value, or if no floor sensor is connected.
 The value is given as 1/10th of a degree Celcius.
-Range: 0 – 500 (0-50 degrees).

-NOTE!
-MAX 27 degrees is recommended for Wooden Floors!

-NOTE!
-This function is always active as long as a Floor Sensor is connected, regardless of the sensor configuration described below.
+Range: 0 – 500 (0-50 degrees).</p&gt <p&gtNOTE!
+MAX 27 degrees is recommended for Wooden Floors!</p&gt <p&gtNOTE!
+This function is always active as long as a Floor Sensor is connected, regardless of the sensor configuration described below.</p&gt
 Values in the range 0 to 500 may be set.

 The manufacturer defined default value is ```270```.